Find dark skies and build an epic stargazing or meteor-watching session into your next overnight trip with the new worldwide Light Pollution Map.

 The satellite imagery used to create this map was provided by services from the Global Imagery Browse Services (GIBS), which is operated by NASA’s Earth Science Data and Information System (ESDIS) Project.

 Use the Light Pollution Map to Find Dark Skies

 The Light Pollution Map is available to both iOS and Android users with Premium Memberships.
-On Android devices, you can find it in the Premium Overlays category of the map manager.
-If you’re using an iOS device, look in the Weather and Feature Overlays category.
+Look for it in the Feature/Weather Overlays category of the map manager.

 We recommend viewing the map at 100% opacity, then adjusting it to 60 to 70 percent to improve visibility of the underlying topo once you’ve narrowed in on a particular location.